emintham/myblog/src/content/blog/how-i-write-rfcs.md

 Please come up with potential issues for my design considering the given context.
 Consider the potential failure modes and how it affects the design.

 Please also suggest improvements on the the design and come up with your own ideas for alternative designs.
 ```

-As you can probably tell, there is _a lot_ of work required to fill in all these.
-In particular, the context about the problem, the goals, the non-goals, and the
-constraints will force you to examine your problem deeply and explain your company's
-overall software architecture (in particular the ones that are close to your
-project) in a first principles fashion [^prj-ctx].
-Furthermore, this explanation is also
-available during your actual RFC drafting process and can be valuable by itself
-as documentation.

-The more comprehensively you describe the existing services and their characteristics,
-the richer the information your AI partner will have to work with.
-Bear in mind
-that you can reuse this context document across different prompts and share it
-amongst your team so while it could be a lot of work to write initially, it
-can yield compounding benefits [^maintain].
-While I have not
-tried generating this context with AI, it could be an interesting avenue to
-explore.
-Though, I suspect it may over-specify the context with too much detail [^long-ctx] [^rag].

-### Iterate on the Design(s)
+### Iteration

-At this point, the assistant will likely begin offering potential issues
+The assistant will likely begin offering potential issues
 as well as suggestions for improvements.
 Consider these critically and when
 there are non-viable suggestions, push back, providing the missing
 context on why that may not be a good idea.
 A useful tip here is to ask the
-AI to consider a narrower or more general problem [^shannon-creative].
+AI to consider either a narrower or more general problem [^shannon-creative].
 Other meta-cognitive strategies, such as Munger's [inversion technique](https://fs.blog/inversion/)
 for problem solving will likely work well here as well [^cfa] depending on the
 actual problem you are solving.
 Throughout this process, your aim is to clarify enough of the
 surrounding context and refine the design(s) proposed.
-Discuss and debate as
-you would a colleague.

-Eventually, you will have one or more viable designs that you believe are good
-solutions to your problem.
-You could ask the assistant to summarize the
-context and designs at this point as material for writing your RFC but the
-context should be fairly well defined and clear at this point that it may be
-unnecessary.

-### Writing a First Draft
+### First Draft

-Start writing a draft without the assistant.
-It helps you think through the
+Once you have decided on an approach, write a draft without the assistant.
+Restarting fresh from scratch helps you think through the
-entire problem and solution from start to finish.
+entire problem from start to finish.
 Sometimes, you may uncover
-gaps in your understanding or flaws with your design that require you to go back
-to the previous step.
+gaps in your understanding or flaws with your design that require you to go back to the previous step.

 Everyone has a different [process](/blog/notes-on-writing-to-learn) of writing
 but there are a few tips I can share.